 Just before you arrive, you find yourself again scrambling over rocks for a short time but once you reach the summit you will be lost for words.
 From the top of the mountain, you get to see both sides of Rhodes, the nearby islands, the lake in Apollakia, Attaviros (the highest mountain on Rhodes) and inland Rhodes.
 Akramitis may not be the highest mountain of Rhodes, but its breathtaking sheer drops at the summit, dense tree shade and ever changing surroundings more than make up for it.
 For our descent we'll follow a different route, one that takes us through a forest of tall pine trees.

 Today's hike is rated MODERATE with a total distance of 5.5 miles, hiking time of 3-4 hours, an elevation gain of 1580 feet, and the same 1580 of elevation loss.
-The hike starts at an altitude of 1417 feet and tops out at 2707 feet.
+The hike starts at an altitude of 1250 feet and tops out at 2707 feet.
+The trail is sometimes rocky and exposed, and requires normal hiking balance skills.

 Day 4 - Tilos